Article 4 of 4

 Having a home birth can be a good option if you want to give birth naturally in familiar settings.
 Being at home means you’re in a place where you already feel comfortable which may help you feel relaxed and more able to cope with the pain of labour.

-- If you want to use water in labour or have a home water birth you can hire or buy a birth pool.
+Your midwife can bring gas and air when you go into labour, and you can also hire or buy a TENS machine to use.
+If you want to use water in labour or have a water birth you can hire or buy a birth pool to set up at home.

 Becca, Katie and Emily talk about why they chose to give birth at home and share their experiences in the video below.

-Once you’ve booked to have a home birth with the NHS, you will usually be looked after by community midwives who cover your local area.
+Once you’ve booked to have a home birth with the NHS, you’re likely to have your antenatal appointments with a small team of community midwives throughout your pregnancy.

-When you’re in labour one of them will come to your house to support you.
+When you’re in labour one of the midwives in the community team will come to your house to support you.
 There will normally be two midwives with you by the time you’re in the later stages of labour and for the birth of your baby.

 One of the benefits of a home birth is that your midwife will only be looking after you and will not be responsible for anyone else at the same time.

-If you’re planning to give birth at home, you’ll be transferred to the hospital if the midwife is concerned for the health of you or your baby.
+If you’re planning to give birth at home, you’ll be transferred to the nearest hospital if the midwife is concerned for the health of you or your baby at any stage during or after the birth.

-For example, if your baby’s heartbeat is dropping or if the placenta doesn’t come out after the birth you’ll be taken to hospital.
-During labour, if you want more pain relief than is available at home you’ll also have to go to the labour ward.
+If you decide that you want more pain relief than is available at home, for example an epidural, you’ll also have to go to the labour ward.

 You’re more likely to be transferred if you’re pregnant with your first baby.
-Nearly half of all first-time mothers planning a home birth end up giving birth on the labour ward, while around one in ten women who have had a baby before are transferred.
+Nearly half of all first-time mothers planning a home birth are transferred, while around one in ten women who have had a baby before are transferred.

 How do I arrange a home birth?